NevilArt/BsMax/README.md

 * Move selected objects to active layer(collection) (header of outliner button with + icon).
 * Pivot to first besierpoint for curve objects (View3D/Object/snap/Pivot to First Point).
 * Assistance pack option removed and all tools puted under Tools menu on View3D.
-* Light lister added (Render/Light lister).
-* Keymap system optimized.
-* Works on Blender 2.83 Beta.
-* Camera lock toggle added to Quad menu.
-* BUI added inside the BsMax will use for tools UI.
-* Rightclick Droptool disabled when rightclick select is active.
-* Automate animated link(child of). active animation assistance tool pack to see it.
-* Float Primitive Panel can run in blender mode with out activing the 3DsMax tools.
-* Mesh Primitives Update faster (for Blender 2.81 and above).
-* New Extrud Mesh object added to Create/Mesh menu (Genarate a Mesh object) (Under Construction).
-* Extrud shape object added to Create/Curve menu (Genarate a curve object).
-* Convert to regular object added to contex menu and primitive parameters panel.
-* Ask for close the Line if click on first point while drawing.
 * ...